jeromecho/CV-Generator/README.md

 ### Future Features

 * Adding a custom image instead of a handsome Korean man
-* Responsive font-sizing for long names (my legal name 'Jin' works fine, Jerome is a bit long :unamused:
+* Responsive font-sizing for long names (my legal name 'Jin' works fine, 'Jerome' is a bit long :unamused: )